 The tools section of the docs has more detailed documentation on these packages.

-shardus-cli-tool which will provide you with various commands for helping you create, start, and stop networks.
+shardus-cli-tool, which will provide you with various commands to help you create, start, and stop networks.

 For the most part, you will be using the network tool provided in the Shardus CLI tool, but there are a few other tools available as well.
 You can find more detailed documentation on the CLI tool here.